romsssss/romsssss.github.io/_posts/2022-12-01-code-review-harder-than-it-looks.md

 ### Reply to all feedbacks

-If not, how will the reviewer know if the pull request author actually took into account its feedback ?
+If not, how will the reviewer know if the pull request author actually took into consideration its feedback?

 {% include image.html url="/assets/image/posts/2019-06-07-code-review-harder-than-it-looks/github_emojis_reaction.png" alt="GitHub emoji reaction" caption="GitHub allows using emojis to quickly respond to feedback" %}